Why Feedback Cultures Fail — and What Systems Need Instead

 They simply stop needing to protect themselves from the consequences of truth.

-And something beautiful happens:
+And something important happens.

 Not criticism.
 Not performance management.
 Not a ritual.